If your school wants to use Meals in Arbor, follow the instruction below to set this up on your site.

 Depending on the context of your school's meals, Arbor suggests setting up these provisions:

 - School Meal can be set for students who require a meal.
-You can later set a price relating to FSM students, UFSM students and a full price for the non-FSM students - this is one provision with three prices.
+You can later set a price of £0 for students who are FSM or UFSM, and a full price for the non-FSM students - this is one provision with two prices.

 - Absent - This will mean that when a child is absent Arbor will automatically remove the meal from their record for the day.
 When setting up, do not tick 'Requires Meal' but tick ' Is Absent' - this will automatically make Arbor pick up any children who are not in and give them this provision of no meal which will not have a price.